affctivai/RecSal-Net/README.md

 You can run the code by:
 > $ python3 train.py

-The results will be saved into a folder named saved_models.
+The results will be saved in a folder named saved_models.

-After you finished all the training processes, you can use test.py to generate the predicted saliency maps and compute all evaluation metrics by:
+After you finish all the training processes, you can use test.py to generate the predicted saliency maps and compute all evaluation metrics by:
 > $ python3 test.py

 # Cite